OswinLosper/oswin-losper-blog/content/pages/blog/post-seven.md

 excerpt: >-
   QA used to consist of two types of testing, namely, manual testing and automation testing.

-  Manual testers main task was to do regression testing while automation tester was only focussed on writing code and scripts.
 featuredImage:
   type: ImageBlock
   url: /images/no-text.png